coder/coder/docs/admin/rbac.md

 ## Enabling this feature

-This feature is auto enabled for all enterprise deployments.
+This feature is auto-enabled for all enterprise deployments.
 Admins may contact us to purchase a license [here](https://coder.com/contact?note=I%20want%20to%20upgrade%20my%20license).